 It is important to consider and talk to potential shower contractors about the following topics:

-Planning ahead.
 Planning ahead for your bathroom project is important.
 Multi-day or longer-term bathroom projects typically call for water being turned off while work is being done.
 Much like any fixture replacement or room remodel, noise or dust can also be factors.
 Modernize recommends working through a plan for these issues ahead of time and discussing options with a contractor.

 However you decide to proceed, a shower remodel is an exciting chance to upgrade your bathroom, and Modernize is ready to help you with it!